 EPA TSCA PFAS New Rule

 PFAS UPDATE - EPA TSCA PFAS Rule requires measurement and reporting of all manufactured or imported products that contain PFAS.
-Report is due May 2025 and needs to include all PFAS-containing products manufactured or imported since January 1, 2011.
+The reporting period runs from July 11, 2025 – Jan 11, 2026 for most companies; reports need to include all PFAS-containing products manufactured or imported since January 1, 2011.

 Background

 The Environmental Protection Agency's new rule under the Toxic Substances Control Act (TSCA), focusing on Per- and Polyfluoroalkyl Substances (PFAS), went into effect on November 13, 2023.
 This rule mandates a one-time reporting event for any company that manufactured or imported PFAS containing products or chemicals at any point since January 1, 2011.
-This is a critical addition to the nation's environmental legislation.
 Here's what you need to know to comply.

 Click here to view the official ruling.